 7 wild facts about the spotted lanternfly

-Don't be fooled by the beauty of the spotted lanternfly.
-They are quite striking.
-Their wings are red, white, black and brown, and, of course, they're covered in spots.
-But in the 14 states they're currently found in, they are an invasive species.
-They can damage crops and trees and leave sticky stuff everywhere.
-Marielle Segarra, the host of NPR's Life Kit, has more on what we can do to help keep these agents of chaos under control.
+The spotted lanternfly is on the loose in several states.
+It's kind of cute - colorful wings and, of course, lots of spots.
+But it is an invasive species.
+Marielle Segarra, host of NPR's Life Kit, reports on what we can do to help keep these gorgeous agents of chaos under control.

 MARIELLE SEGARRA, BYLINE: The spotted lanternfly is from Southeast Asia.
 And in Southeast Asia, it is not at the top of the food chain.
 Sammy Ramsey is an entomology professor at the University of Colorado Boulder.